tombh/peas/README.md

 ```

 #Roadmap
-  * Installation for production environments like AWS and Digital Ocean.
   * Users.
 Peas currently has absolutely no concept of users :/
-  * Nodes, or 'pods' if we're keeping with the 'pea' theme.
-Therefore distributing containers over multiple servers.

 ##Video Presentation
 Given at Bristol Ruby User Group on June 26th 2014 (1h16m)